alex-trapp/scAge/README.md

 ## Usage
 scAge is a workflow that enables epigenetic age prediction in single cells using a combination of linear models to estimate age.

+An example Jupyter notebook to calculate epigenetic age in a sample of cells from the [Gravina et al. study](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-016-1011-3) is provided in the notebooks folder.

 ### Training
 CpG-specific linear models are first calculated using a reference bulk dataset, which may contain some missing values.
 Using single tissue or single cell-type datasets is preferred to improve prediction accuracy, although multi-tissue datasets